 - Read along.
 Another great exercise is to read the subtitles out loud and act the part.
 It’s a challenging activity that will greatly improve your reading speed.
 It may be difficult for you to achieve at first, but keep in mind that practice makes perfect!
 Replay a scene over and over by reading out loud until you can read without stumbling.

 - Focus on the plot.
 Even at a beginner level, it’s easy to follow a drama without subtitles for an extended period of time.
 Sure, you’ll miss the little nuances, but you’ll still know the gist of the story.
 Plus, there’s always the option to rewind if you feel like you’ve missed too many critical elements.

 Before you get started, try at least reading the plot of your favorite drama on Drama Wiki.
 This will give you a good indication of what the drama is about, which is particularly helpful for understanding the story in Korean.

 Where to Watch Korean Dramas Online

-DramaFever is another video streaming website that lets users stream content for free with ads or for a subscription of $4.99 USD per month.
+DramaFever is another video streaming website that lets users stream content for free with ads or for a monthly subscription.
 Drama Fever started off as a Korean drama-only platform and is today owned by Warner Bros.
 It has licensing deals with all of the three leading Korean networks, including Seoul Broadcasting System (SBS), Korean Broadcasting System (KBS), and Munwha Broadcasting Corporation (MBC), and offers dramas with English and Korean subtitles.